peekjef72/httpapi_exporter/doc/parsers.md

     ]
 }
 ```

-so `{{ .results.members | toRawJson }}` write in gotemplate syntax or `$results.members` in exporter syntax, is a list of object that you can loop on to obtain each "node".
+So `{{ .results.members | toRawJson }}` write in gotemplate syntax or `$results.members` in exporter syntax, is a list of object that you can loop on to obtain each "node".

 with following config: